Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/pono-xml-metadata-attribute.markdown

 All the properties are written automatically into the Space.
 If the property is a reference to another object, it has to be Serializable and it will be written into the Space as well.
-Only the properties which need special Space behavior need to be specified in the gs.xml file.
-Specify the properties which are id's, indexes or need exclusions, etc.
+Only the properties that need special Space behavior need to be specified in the gs.xml file.
+Specify the properties that are IDs, indexes or need exclusions, etc.

 # Property